development

 Harmony R released!

-We have developed the R package for Harmony.
+We have developed the R package for Harmony and open sourced it.
 To get started, you need R installed on your system.
 Click here to try an example in Google Colab.
 Here’s a Jupyter Notebook with an example using Harmony in R Installing R library We are currently submitting the R library to CRAN.
-In the meantime, you can install the development version of harmonydata from GitHub (documentation in the README file): You also need devtools which will already be there if you are using R Studio.
+In the meantime, you can install the development version of harmonydata from GitHub (documentation in the README file):

 Running Harmony In Your Browser With No Internet Connection